tlambert03/bobiac/content/05_segmentation/segmentation_intro.md

 **Semantic segmentation** classifies each pixel in an image into predefined categories (e.g., background, nuclei, cytoplasm), treating all objects of the same class as a single entity without distinguishing between individual instances.

-In contrast, **instance segmentation** goes a step further by not only classifying pixels but also **distinguishing between separate objects** of the same class, providing unique labels for each individual object (e.g., identifying nucleus #1, nucleus #2, etc.).
+In contrast, **instance segmentation** goes a step further by not only classifying pixels but also **distinguishing between separate objects** of the same class, providing unique labels for each individual object (e.g., identifying cell #1, cell #2, etc.).

 <div align="center"> <img class="custom-image" src="../../../_static/images/seg.png" alt="Ilastik Logo" width="700"> </div><br>